So you’ve booked a trip to Cancun or Playa del Carmen… Now What?!

 12. Eat in Playa

-If there’s one thing I’d have to pick as my favourite thing in Playa, it would definitely be the selection of food!!
+If there’s one thing I’d have to pick as my favourite thing in Playa del Carmen, it would definitely be the selection of food!!
 From tacos to tortas, Mexican to Middle Eastern to German.
 Selection is top notch here!

-See my blog posts on Where to Eat in Playa Part I, Part II and Part III to get some ideas!
+See my blog posts on Where to Eat in Playa to get some ideas!

-I hope this list gives you some ideas for what to plan during your visit here!
-If you’ve done anything awesome that you think should be included here, leave a comment and let me know!
+I hope this list gives you some ideas for what Riviera Maya excursions to plan for your visit here!
+If you’ve done anything awesome that you think should be included, leave a comment and let me know!